 But what happens when professors and administrators stop conversations from happening?

-Van Jones, a political activist and commentator, noted that closing down discussions can backfire when it comes to opening students’ minds – and it doesn’t give them the tools to have constructive conversations.
-Instead, he argued, students need to learn how to address adversity and different perspectives, as they will likely encounter differing world views when they step into a new work or social environment after graduation.
+Van Jones, a political activist and commentator, noted that prohibiting discussions can backfire when it comes to opening students’ minds, as doing so limits their opportunity to develop the tools to have constructive conversations.
+Instead, he argues, students need to learn how to address adversity and different perspectives, as they will likely encounter differing world views when they step into a new work or social environment after graduation.

 Create colleague-only discussions